Esequiel378/fast/examples/cors/README.md

-# Simple
+# CORCORS

-This is a simple example of using [Fast](https://github.com/Esequiel378/fast) with a single endpoint that returns Hello World.
+This is a simple example of using [Fast](https://github.com/Esequiel378/fast) overriding fiber default config to use CORS

 ## Running the app